N-Hoque/tic_tac_toe/README.md

 ## How to Play

 Select a cell by pressing a number from 1-9.
-Cells are represented left-to-right, top-to-bottom, so:
+Cells are represented left-to-right, bottom-to-top, so:

-- 1-3 is the top row,
+- 1-3 is the bottom row
 - 4-6 is the centre row
-- 7-9 is the bottom row.
+- 7-9 is the top row